3 min read

 NIST 800-53

-NIST 800-53 is a unique publication that contains an index of privacy and security controls to information systems except for networks that handle national security.
-The publication underwent several revisions over the past three decades due to NIST's partnership with the Department of Defense, civil and intelligence agencies.
+NIST 800-53 is a unique publication that contains an index of privacy and security controls for information systems except for networks that handle national security.
+The publication underwent several revisions over the past three decades due to NIST's partnership with the Department of Defense, and civil and intelligence agencies.
 The latest iteration of this publication is Revision 5, which covers some of the following:

 • Privacy controls being fully integrated with security controls, creating a unified standard of controls for organizations and networked systems